sulu/sulu/UPGRADE.md

 ## dev-develop

+### Collection Controller

+The `include-root` option of this Controller was renamed to `includeRoot` to be more consistent.
+The `RootCollection` was removed from the `getAction`, because it does not make sense there.

 ### Form Labels

 We do not generate the label for form fields from its name anymore.
 So you if you don't pass an explicit title to the